tao-luke/template-landing-page/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-I am a 4th year computer science student with both experience and interest in embedded systems and low-level development.
-Currently, I am a software engineer intern at Tesla working on Autopilot core.
+I am a 4th year computer science student with both experience and interest in embedded systems and kernel development.
+Most recently, I wrote drivers for Tesla working o the Autopilot core.
 Before that, I was an URA at UWaterloo for high performance user-threading research.

 I work comfortably in:
 * C ( Kernel modules, GDB, Valgrind )